retailcrm/api-client-php/README.md

 You can safely assume that `ApiExceptionInterface` is an error from the API, and `ClientExceptionInterface` is a client error (e.g. network error or any runtime error, use `HttpClientException` to catch only PSR-18 client errors).
 However, you can implement more complex error handling if you want.

+Also, both `ApiExceptionInterface` and `ClientExceptionInterface` implements `__toString()`.
+This means that you can just convert those exceptions to string and put the results into logs without any special treatment for the exception data.

 More examples can be found in the [documentation](doc/usage/examples/index.md).